-The Trust is currently recruiting for Community Participation Groups.
-These forums will be associated with each academy, working alongside staff ensuring policies are embedded and local support and challenge is given, advising the Board/Committees as appropriate.
+Community Participation Groups have been established within the academies, and continue to embed and grow into their full remit.
+The forums are associated with each academy, working alongside staff ensuring policies are embedded and local support and challenge is given, advising the Board/Committees as appropriate.